On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Introduction

 The above theorem strengthens Theorem 1.1 of \cite{NT} by removing the condition ``triangle free'' from the hypothesis of the theorem.
+We remark that the visual decomposition trees of the defining nerves in Theorems~\ref{thm:graphmanifold} are colored trees whose vertices are colored black and white, and they are constructed in Sections~\ref{tree1} and \ref{tree2}.
+We also refer the reader to Section~\ref{bisimilarity} for the notion of bisimilarity among two-colored graphs.

-We also classify groups of subtype A.2 which are quasi-isometric to a right-angled Artin group.
+We also classify groups of subtype A.2 which are quasi-isometric to right-angled Artin groups.
 The following theorem is an extension of Theorem 1.2 of \cite{NT}.

-\begin{thm} Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$--skeleton non-join $\mathcal{CFS}$.
+\begin{thm} Let $\Delta\subset \field{S}^2$ be a planar flag complex satisfying Standing Assumptions with the $1$--skeleton a non-join $\mathcal{CFS}$.
 Let $T_r$ be a visual decomposition tree of $\Delta$.
-Then the following are equivalent: \begin{enumerate} \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to a right-angled Artin group. \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to the right-angled Artin group of a tree of diameter at least 3. \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to the right-angled Artin group of a tree of diameter exactly 3. \item All vertices of the tree $T_r$ are black. \end{enumerate} \end{thm} We remark that the visual decomposition trees of a defining nerves in Theorems~\ref{thm:graphmanifold} and \ref{thm:racgraag} are a colored trees whose vertices are colored by black and white, and they are constructed in Sections~\ref{tree1} and \ref{tree2}.
-We also refer the reader to Section~\ref{bisimilarity} for the concept of bisimilarity among two-colored graphs.
+Then the following are equivalent: \begin{enumerate} \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to a right-angled Artin group. \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to the right-angled Artin group of a tree of diameter at least 3. \item The right-angled Coxeter group $G_\Delta$ is quasi-isometric to the right-angled Artin group of a tree of diameter exactly 3. \item All vertices of the tree $T_r$ are black. \end{enumerate} \end{thm}

-All right-angled Coxeter groups of subtype A.3 are virtually the fundamental groups of hyperbolic $3$--manifolds.
+All right-angled Coxeter groups of subtype A.3 are virtually fundamental groups of hyperbolic $3$--manifolds.
 So far, the authors do not know a complete quasi-isometric classification for the groups in this subtype.
 By Schwartz Rigidity Theorem \cite{Schwartz95} (see also, for example, Theorem~24.1 \cite{DK18}) the fundamental groups of two hyperbolic $3$--manifolds are quasi-isometric if and only if they are commensurable.
-Therefore, we turn the quasi-isometry classification problem on right-angled Coxeter groups of type A.3 into a commensurability problem.
+Therefore, we turn the quasi-isometry classification problem for right-angled Coxeter groups of type A.3 into a commensurability problem.

-\begin{ques} Classify all right-angled Coxeter groups which are virtually the fundamental group of a hyperbolic $3$--manifold up to commensurability. \end{ques}
+\begin{prob} Classify all right-angled Coxeter groups which are virtually the fundamental group of a hyperbolic $3$--manifold up to commensurability. \end{prob}